• Skip to primary navigation

 Put bowls of water on your radiators or registers.

-If your radiators are covered or uncovered, they are producing heat and can evaporate water.
+If your radiators are covered or uncovered, they produce heat and can evaporate water.
 That's what folks with radiators all used to do in past years.

 Put water on your old-fashioned floor vents.